How the 'Mark as spam' button works in Private Email

 Frequently Asked Questions

-What should I do if I want an instant block for some sender/email?
+2. What should I do if I want an instant block based on the content of the email?

-If you need to instantly block some sender or subject, you can opt for creating blocklist rules in the Jellyfish admin instead.
-This will ensure that emails from this sender or with subject are not delivered to you in the future.
-You can check this guide to know how this can be done in your Jellyfish admin: How to manage Jellyfish rules.
+If you need to instantly block some subject, IP address, message body, etc you can opt for creating blocklist rules in the Jellyfish admin instead.
+This will ensure that emails from this sender or with the subject are not delivered to you in the future.
+You can check this guide to know how this can be done in your Jellyfish admin.

-If some email was mistakenly marked as spam, don’t worry that the system will now treat it as a spam one.
-It’s possible to correct your labels by marking the email as non-spam.
-The system will remember that the email is actually a non-spam one and add necessary ham (not spam) tokens.
-This, in its turn, will ensure that similar messages are sent to your Inbox in the future.
+If some email was mistakenly marked as spam, it’s possible to correct your labels by marking the email as non-spam.
+The system will re-learn your preferences this way and in its turn will ensure that similar messages are sent to your Inbox in the future.

 NOTE: Instead of clicking the ‘Mark as spam/not spam’ button, you can also use the drag-and-drop option.
 If you’d like to mark an email as spam, move it to the Spam folder and if you’d like to mark an email as not spam, move it from the Spam folder to Inbox (or any other folder except Trash).

-What should I do if I receive false-positive or false-negative emails?
+4. What should I do if I receive false-positive or false-negative results?

 Sometimes, you may face cases when valid messages are incorrectly identified as spam, or vice versa - actual spam messages may be delivered to your Inbox.
 Here are the tips on how to fix this: